christc4/websites-2024/archive.avsbq.org/quotes.md

 <!-- If it comes as a gift from one's beloved even a pebble from the roadside will outshine any gem -->

+> _Beauty occupies a narrow band but ugliness has infinite variation_

 > _It's trivial for God to reveal secrets such as new technology or other secrets and cause insane price disturbances and throw the whole world into complete chaos_

 > The road to hell is paved with people with good intentions